Sv443-Network/JokeAPI/.github/Contributing.md

 <br><br>

+## Submitting Translations:
+If you want to submit a translation, please follow these steps:
+1. Find your language's two-character code in the file [`data/languages.json`](../data/languages.json).
+You'll need to specify it for every translation.
+2. Translate coded error messages in the file [`data/errorMessages.js`](../data/errorMessages.js) by following the style of the other translations.
+3. Translate the generic strings inside of the file [`data/translations.json`](../data/translations.json) by also following the style of the other translations.
+4. Add yourself to the `contributors` object in the [`package.json`](../package.json) file :)

+<br><br>

 ### Other nice-to-know stuff:
 - I really recommend using [Visual Studio Code](https://code.visualstudio.com/) with the extension [`fabiospampinato.vscode-highlight`](https://marketplace.visualstudio.com/items?itemName=fabiospampinato.vscode-highlight) - it will add custom styling to the syntax highlighting in the editor and make the code easier to read and work with.
-- If you want to generate a dependency graph, you need to install [Graphviz](https://graphviz.gitlab.io/download/) and add the path to the `bin` folder to your `%PATH%` environment vaiable.
-Then, run the command `npm run dependency-graph` and open the file `./dev/dependency-graph.html` in a browser.
+- If you want to generate a dependency graph, you need to install [Graphviz](https://graphviz.gitlab.io/download/) and add the path to the `bin` folder to your `%PATH%` / `$PATH` environment vaiable.
+Then, run the command `npm run dependency-graph` and open the file [`dev/dependency-graph.html`](../dev/dependency-graph.html) in a browser.
 - If you need to add an authorization token, you can generate one or multiple tokens with the command `npm run add-token [amount]`.
 If you omit the "amount" parameter, the script will generate a single token.
-After you run the command, the tokens will be listed in the console and you can now (after restarting JokeAPI) use it in the `x-api-token` header to gain unlimited access to JokeAPI.
+After you run the command, the tokens will be listed in the console and you can now (after restarting JokeAPI) use it in the `Authorization` header to gain unlimited access to JokeAPI.

-## If you need any help, please feel free to contact me through [Discord](https://sv443.net/discord) or [E-Mail](mailto:sven.fehler@web.de?subject=Questions%20about%20contributing%20to%20JokeAPI)
+## If you need any help, please feel free to contact me through [Discord](https://sv443.net/discord) or [E-Mail](mailto:contact@sv443.net?subject=Questions%20about%20contributing%20to%20JokeAPI)